b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 ```

 They are the same.
 The difference is caused by computer representation of floats
-and rounding (as a reminder see @sec:julia_float_comparisons, and
+and their rounding (as a reminder see @sec:julia_float_comparisons, and
 @sec:julia_language_exercise2_solution).

-Anyway I just wanted to present all three methods for two reasons.
-First, that's
+Anyway, I just wanted to present all three methods for two reasons.
+First,
-the way we checked our reasoning at math in primary school (solving with
+that's the way we checked our reasoning at math in primary school (solving with
 different methods).
 Second, chances are that one of the explanations may be too
 vague for you, if so help yourself to the other methods :)